Form Inputs Validation by Model CodeIgniter 4 Tutorial

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;

-Successfully, we have created a table.
+Successfully, you have created a table.

-$ php spark make:model Member --suffix
+php spark make:model Member --suffix

 <?php